unmtransinfo/ProteinGraphML/README.md

 ## <a name="Notes"/>Notes

 * The code currently assumes that all nodes are unique, that proteins are integer IDs, and the only ints in the graph.
-* New data sources can be supported via adding new Adapter class in `ProteinGraphML/DataAdapter/`.
+* New data sources can be supported by adding new Adapter class in `ProteinGraphML/DataAdapter/`.
-* New machine learning procedures may be added to `ProteinGraphML/MLTools/Procedures/`.
+* New ML procedures may be added to `ProteinGraphML/MLTools/Procedures/`.

+Workflow diagram:

 > <img src="MetapathDiagram.png" height="400">